-Canon 1300D versus Canon 5DS
+Canon 1300D vs 5DS

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 5DS are two digital cameras that were officially introduced, respectively, in March 2016 and February 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 5DS are two digital cameras that were announced, respectively, in March 2016 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (5DS) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 5DS provides 50.3 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 5DS provides 50.3 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is notably larger (35 percent) than the Canon 1300D.
 Moreover, the 5DS is substantially heavier (92 percent) than the 1300D.
 It is noteworthy in this context that the 5DS is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.